This is the multi-page printable view of this section. Click here to print.

 Overview

 This document provides a comprehensive analysis of the security.yaml configuration file, a core component of the Microsoft Dev Box Accelerator.
-The Microsoft Dev Box Accelerator enables rapid, modular, and secure provisioning of development environments in Azure.
-The security.yaml file specifically governs the setup and management of an Azure Key Vault resource, which is critical for securely storing sensitive credentials and secrets required by development teams.
+The Accelerator enables rapid, modular, and secure provisioning of development environments in Azure.
+The security.yaml file governs the setup and management of an Azure Key Vault resource, which is critical for securely storing sensitive credentials and secrets required by development teams.
 By decoupling security configuration, the Accelerator ensures best practices, compliance, and flexibility across environments.

 Table of Contents